 The program involves working closely with young women and girls in developing their leadership and advocacy skills at the national, regional and international foras through capacity-building workshops; design, production and dissemination of information educational and communication materials and facilitating the inclusion of young Pacific women at policy making forums.

-FWRM works with a diversity of young women (including young trans-women, young women with disabilities) and girls (10-12 years) to mobilize a critical mass of such marginalized communities to tackle women’s issues at all levels of political and social activity.
+FWRM works with a diversity of young women (including young trans-women, young women with disabilities) and girls (Deaf and hearing girls between 10-17 years) to mobilize a critical mass of such marginalized communities to tackle women’s issues at all levels of political and social activity.

 Currently there are four main components of the IWLP with an addition of a Women in Ageing programme in the pipeline.

 Since 2007, FWRM has linked the celebration of International Women’s Day to an event that targets girls.
-This has led to the establishment of a GIRLS (GROW, INSPIRE, RELATE, LEAD, SUCCEED) programme, a pioneering Girl feminist programme in the Pacific.
+This has led to the establishment of a GROW.
+INSPIRE.
+RELATE.LEAD.
+SUCCEED-GIRLS programme, a pioneering Girls feminist programme in the Pacific.

-The GIRLS programme has increased visibility of the girl child through innovative means to engage and introduce young girls between the ages of 10-12 years to human rights education, gender, feminism and sports that are traditionally male dominated such soccer, touch rugby and sevens rugby.
+The GIRLS programme has increased visibility of the girl child through innovative means to engage and introduce young girls between the ages of 10-17 years to human rights education, gender, feminism and sports that are traditionally male dominated such as soccer, touch rugby and sevens rugby.

-Some of the GIRLS activities include Picture This, a photography exercise, Day Camp workshops and using art as a form of activism.
+Some of the GIRLS activities include Sexual and Reproductive Health and Rights sessions, writing and video editing skills workshops, Day Camps, themed weekend camps and using art as a form of activism.

-The program hopes to addresses issues relating to intergenerational dialogue and creating a culture of understanding between girls, young women and women within their communities.
+The program hopes to address issues relating to intergenerational dialogue and creating a culture of understanding between girls, young women and women within their communities.

-The Emerging Leaders Forum (ELF) is a year-long training program for 18-25 year old women in Fiji.
+The Emerging Leaders Forum (ELF) is a year-long training program for 18-25 year old women in Fiji that began in 2003 under the then Young Women's Leadership Program banner.
 The training consists of workshops and retreats aimed at developing young women’s ability to critically analyze issues and develop advocacy skills.

 Topics such as gender, feminism, human rights, trade, the economy, the environment, gender based violence, sexual reproductive health and rights and women’s participation in decision-making are discussed and analyzed using a feminist and human rights based approach.
-To date there have been six cohorts of the ELF programme.
+To date there have been six cohorts of the ELF programme and 96 young women graduates.
+The last cohort was in 2015.

-The YWLP has hosted the ELF programme since 2004 and has seen a total of 84 women graduating from the programme and becoming part of the Emerging Forum Alumni (ELFA).
+The YWLP has hosted the ELF programme since 2004 and these graduates have formed the Emerging Forum Alumni (ELFA).

 This has also allowed for the young women graduates themselves to exert and practice their leadership in the coordination of the group and the committees entailed as well as in the implementation of the groups various activities and campaigns.